nashsanchez033-blip/CCM101-gsanchez/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 # Cloud Infrastructure Components

-## Checkpoint 3 – Identify Cloud Infrastructure Components
+##  Identify Cloud Infrastructure Components

 Based on the investigation of the Linux cloud server in KillerCoda, the following cloud infrastructure components were identified.